Samurai In Love

 Asuka giggled at his confidence and then stopped him with a gentle touch before asking, “Seriously, do you think you could?”

 Yoshi had no clue, but now was not the time to be unsure around a pretty girl.
-He took his katana out to show it off, then as he stared at, it proclaimed to him, “Yes, I could.
+He took his katana out to show it off, then as he stared at it, he proclaimed aloud, “Yes, I could.
 I know it in my heart.
 I’d take the killer out.”

 To finish their tour, they went to the river via a small boat.
 The idea was to tour the waterways and get away from the hustle and bustle of life in the farms and inside the village.